Confessions of a Shopgirl

 FLORE FLORE has made its rounds in fashion Substack and for good reason.
 Trying on this tank immediately converted me into collector status.
 My favorite for summer is this one, which I got last season and can’t wait to rewear again.

 They use a mid-weight organic cotton that’s substantial, soft, and has a slight stretch.
 My favorite design detail is the slightly raised neckline, which reads more refined than your standard tee.
 These are the kind of t-shirts and tanks you can wear on their own without feeling sloppy.
-But they have an intentional slim fit, so if substantial cotton and fitted isn’t your thing, this might not be the brand for you.
+But they have an intentional slim fit, so if fitted tees in heftier cotton isn’t your thing, this might not be the brand for you.

 I wash and dry mine like normal and they’ve held up great for well over a year with zero shrinkage.
 If you’re curvier up top, have a long torso, or just prefer a more forgiving fit, the Monica tee is their relaxed style and worth trying first.